 This leaflet covers the changes introduced from 1 April 2014 to the L G P S for councillors in England.
 It should be read in conjunction with the Guide to the L G P S for Eligible Councillors.

-any queries regarding your pension benefits should be directed to your administering authority directly.
+You should direct any queries about your LGPS benefits to your administering authority directly.
 For contact details please visit the L G P S member website.

 Disclaimer